offbynull/learn/Biology/input/input.md

 In the above example, the genotype for flower color is 1 red allele and 1 white allele (heterozygous) while the phenotype for flower color is pink.

 For each gene, offspring get a random allele from each parent.
-The odds of which alleles the offspring ends up with can be visualized using a `{bm} Punnett square` diagram: a table where the alleles for a gene are written across the top axis (male parent) and down the left axis (female parent), and each cell maps to the alleles in the top/left coordinate that it's in.
+The odds of which alleles the offspring ends up with can be visualized using a `{bm} Punnett square` diagram: a table where the alleles for a gene are written across the top axis (male parent) and down the left axis (female parent), and each `{bm-ri} cell` maps to the alleles in the top/left coordinate that it's in.

 For example, a gene that controls the color of a flower has 2 alleles: red and white.
 The male parent has 2 red alleles while the female parent has both a red allele and a white allele.
 The Punnett square describing the odds of the offspring: